 I worked a sedentary customer service job and although I quickly moved up the ranks to a Director level in my profession, it was full of stress and I sat 8-12 hours per day.
 At my heaviest I weighed 249 pounds, my dad had recently passed away and that event made me take stock of my health.
 I lost 60 pounds following a low carb diet but progress stalled when I became pregnant with my second child.
 I had baby weight to lose but it took me several years before I would find any success with weight loss, let alone fitness.

 Turning points happen in everyone’s life and people come into your life that you need.
 I began to take yoga classes as I enjoyed the slow movement and strength I was building and the stress relief I felt from each class.
-My teacher encouraged me to become a yoga teacher (Person #1 DeAnna Nielsen who helped change my life) and that is where my new life began.
+My teacher encouraged me to become a yoga teacher and that is where my new life began.

 I often tell my clients that when it comes to improving your health, a light bulb has to go off within yourself that says…”I am ready, I am tired of being this way…the pain of remaining the same is worse than the pain of change.”
 That happened for me on my 40th birthday when I looked at pictures and cried.
 I so desired not to be the largest person in the picture.
 I felt if I didn’t do anything now, I would never know what it was like to be proud of my body.
 I would never know what it would be like to not hide in the back in pictures or even shop for clothes and buy what I liked rather than what fit.
 Half of my life had passed by and I didn’t take care of myself.
 Many of these reasons were vain but true, and enough to push me to do something about it.
 I finally found the way off the weight loss roller coaster forever!

 I met my future business partner in yoga teacher training – people come into your life for a reason – she was a personal trainer just starting a bootcamp business and I decided I’d join.
-(Person #2 who helped change my life, Shayla Ryder).
 Mind you, I had never exercised, lifted weights or anything beyond yoga and my husband doubted I would keep up the 5am classes, but I did.
 I learned how to eat real food and follow a healthy meal plan.
 I steadily lost weight, became stronger and for the first time in my life felt good about who I saw in the mirror.
 It took me 18 months to lose the last 50 pounds, I’ve kept it off for almost 10 years.
 I ran half marathons and marathons and even an Ultra Marathon (31 miles)!
-I’ve completed Spartan races at age 49, I’ve squatted and deadlifted over 200 pounds and taught over 2000 hours of yoga.
+I’ve completed Spartan races at age 53, I’ve squatted and deadlifted over 200 pounds and taught over 2000 hours of yoga.

 I live a healthy lifestyle forever.
-I still work with a personal trainer myself – largely because I don’t push myself past my comfort zone and I like the accountability my trainer gives me.
-I share this so you might understand – even as a trainer I’m not always loving working out but I know it’s absolutely necessary.
 My bootcamp instructor became my business partner and we started a personal training & yoga studio, Transform U Fitness, which we operated successfully for 7 years.
 During those 7 years I’ve worked with hundreds of clients helping them find their fitness and health, literally transforming their bodies and their lives.

 I use a 3 tool approach to improve health – move everyday, eat whole foods, stretch and repair the body.
 These three tools look different for every client but bring about results for all.
 I specialize in working with (primarily) women over 40.
 I have several clients over the age of 70.
 I understand the limitations our aging bodies have and I don’t train my clients like they are 20 or 30 years old.
 Most of them have some sort of limitation – think bad back, sciatic pain, knees that hurt, bulging discs etc. All limitations which can be worked around and most times improved once we develop a consistent workout routine.

-So if you are tired of remaining the same and you have tried every diet in the world to the detriment of your metabolism.
+So if you are tired of remaining the same.
 If your body hurts and you think you can’t work out and you’ve given up.
 Read my testimonials – they are real clients.
 Set up a consult to meet with me so we can talk about your goals.
 What have you got to lose?